 Statutory minimum severance pay in case of termination by the employer for organisational reasons is from one to three times the employee's average monthly earnings, depending on the length of employment.
 In the case of an accident, occupational disease or threat of occupational disease, the statutory minimum severance pay amounts to 12 times the employee's average monthly earnings.
 Vacation The minimum vacation entitlement is four weeks (20 days at a 40-hour workweek).
 Remuneration The Czech Republic has a mandatory minimum wage.
 As of 1 January 2024, the minimum wage is CZK 18,900 (approximately EUR 764) per month or CZK 112.50 per hour.
 For overtimes, extra payment of at least 25% of the average earnings applies, unless the employer agrees with the employee on compensatory leave.
 It is possible to agree that the salary will include remuneration for overtime work.
 For ordinary employees, a maximum of 150 overtime hours per calendar year may be included; for managers, it is 416 overtime hours per calendar year.
 Statutory working hours are 40 hours per week.
 This may be less under specific circumstances (e.g. two- or three-shift operation).
 Trade unions The formation of trade unions is regulated by law.
 A collective bargaining agreement may only be entered into with a trade union organisation, either for a fixed term or for an indefinite period, in which case it can be terminated with six months' notice.
 Collective bargaining agreements are rarely effectuated for a whole industry; instead, they usually apply to the respective employer only.
 Strikes are allowed notably, but not exclusively, in support of the negotiation of collective bargaining agreements.
-Employees and employers make social security contributions (see Social security contribution).
+Employees and employers make social security contributions (see Social security contribution)

-The Czech Republic Doing business Finance and The accounting Overview of Taxes on Personal Other taxes Social security Appendix I: at a glance the tax system business taxation contributions double tax treatients.
-WORK PERMITS, RESIDENCE PERMITS, VISAS, ETC.
+The Czech Republic at a glance WORK PERMITS, RESIDENCE PERMITS, VISAS, ETC.